Skip to main content

 • There are dropdown rails on both sides of the toilet.

-• The contrast between the dropdown rail(s) and wall is good.
+• The visual contrast between the dropdown rail(s) and wall is high.

 • There is not a/are not wall-mounted grab rail(s) available.

-• The contrast between the walls and floor is good.
+• The contrast between the walls and floor is high.

 • There is an emergency alarm.